rdkcentral/tasecureapi/docs/rfcs/accepted/0006-hardening-against-toctou/README.md

 in code logic decisions (e.g. params[] 2 and 3).
 Apply this consistent protocol for all of the commands that can be dispatched, at the dispatcher level.

-Note that, particular attention should be made to eventually nested pointers (discouraged), if there are such practices, then the nested pointers should obey the same rules and the pointed structure shall be cached as well.
+Note that, particular attention should be made to protect nested pointers.
+While the use of nested pointers is discouraged, if there are such practices, then the nested pointers should obey the same rules and the pointed structure shall be cached as well.